 For processing plants (refineries, chemical and petrochemical complexes, etc ), Storage tanks find their uses in several phases like

-- to store the feed (Example Crude Oil) before processing
+- to store the feed (For example Crude Oil) before processing

 - to hold partially processed products and